angellgunn/alternate-silversurfer/content/calangro/new-atheist.en.md

 Author: "jcalangro"
 title: "Journal of a recently born atheist"
 date: 2007-12-09T13:00:00-00:00
 keywords: life, death, eternity, soul,
 ---

-On February 13th, 2007 I started writing texts motivated by a deep existential anguish that came from the fact that I had (apparently) lost faith in anything.
-Searching, reasoning, writing, writing down things I saw or heard, I created something that could perhaps be called a diary.
-The name I give it derives from my current status as a newly self-included among the ranks of atheism.
-For the religious, I warn you that my blog will not be pleasant and my (in)decision will hardly be returned.
-For atheists, either, I promise intellectual satisfaction, my condition being probably too transitory to consider myself among them for long.
-I will start transcribing texts since February 2007, in addition to writing new texts.
+On February 13, 2007, I started writing texts driven by a deep existential anguish that arose from the fact that I had (apparently) lost faith in anything.
+Searching, reasoning, writing, jotting down things I saw or heard, I created something that could perhaps be called a diary.
+The name I give it stems from my current condition of recently self-included among the ranks of atheism.
+For the religious, I warn that my blog will not be pleasant, and my (in)decision will hardly be reversed.
+For atheists as well, I cannot promise intellectual satisfaction, as my condition is likely too transient to consider myself among them for long.
+I will begin transcribing texts from February 2007, in addition to writing new ones.

 # February 13th

-… and then I wrote the first words.
-Here I am, it's almost midnight and I'm in bed, starting a 'diary' for the first time.
-Why diary?
+...and then I wrote the first words.
+Here I am, it's almost midnight, lying down, starting for the first time a 'diary'.
+Why a diary?
 Why not a blog?
 Why not a file on my computer?
-Why, because… it is precisely to explain the WHY(s) that I started this diary.
-And I imagined it for the first time with these pages, this black ink and this messy handwriting.
-Writing has a magic that can hardly ever be rivaled by typing.
-And look how everyone types these days… I'm not a writer, this isn't a book, or a work of art of any kind.
-It's just reflection, materialized in this specific form of white pages and black ink.
-Only that.
-Although I only superficially understand WHY a journal is written, I know very well WHY to write it.
-The bottom line is that I have finally become fully and truly ATHEIST.
-In Nietzsche's words, 'I killed God'.
-I cannot accept or believe the general religious concepts of life after death, deus ex machina, judgment, heaven, hell, etc. This disturbs me deeply.
-But at the moment, I'm too sleepy and my light source (the cell phone) is draining.
-Tomorrow I'll pick up where we left off…
+Why, because... it's precisely to explain the WHYS that I started this diary.
+And I imagined it for the first time with these pages, this black ink, and this messy handwriting.
+Writing has a magic that will hardly ever be rivaled by typing.
+And everyone types today...
+I'm not a writer, this is not a book, nor a work of art of any kind.
+It's just reflection, materialized in this specific form of white lined pages and black ink.
+That's all.
+Although I only superficially understand WHY a written diary, I know very well WHY to write it.
+The fundamental question is that I have finally become fully and truly ATHEIST.
+In Nietzsche's words, 'I have killed God'.
+I cannot accept or believe in the general religious concepts of an afterlife, deus ex machina, judgment, heaven, hell, etc. This deeply disturbs me.
+However, at the moment, I am too sleepy, and my source of light (the cellphone) is running out of battery.
+Tomorrow I will continue from where we left off...

 # February 14th

-I wake up at 6 am.
-The night was not very good.
-My wife woke up at dawn with a severe migraine.
+I wake up at 6:00 AM.
+The night wasn't great.
+My wife woke up in the early hours with a severe migraine.
 My daughter woke up coughing a lot.
 The news talks about violence and shows a body wrapped in a sheet.
-I wanted to spare my daughters these things, but they are present at all times!
+I wanted to spare my daughters from these things, but they're present all the time!

-Almost 10pm, I'm in the hospital on duty.
+It's almost 10:00 PM, and I'm at the hospital on duty.
 The same thoughts haunt me.
-Are we just watches that will one day lose their winding and stop keeping time?
+Are we just clocks that will one day lose their winding and stop marking time?
 I think so, and I can no longer convince myself otherwise.
-This morning my youngest daughter cried for me to stay with her.
-I told her to join the group that I would watch for a while from a distance.
-After an impromptu 'burial' of a dead insect organized by the teacher, she broke away from the group and walked back to the room, crying, obviously looking for me.
+This morning, my youngest daughter cried for me to stay with her.
+I told her to join the group while I observed from a distance.
+After an impromptu 'funeral' for a dead insect organized by the teacher, she separated from the group and walked back to the classroom with a sad face, obviously looking for me.
 I called her.
-Automatically she was calm and then the goodbye was without more crying or trauma.
+Instantly, she became calm, and our goodbye was without tears or trauma.
 That's why I never lie to them.
-That's why I never threaten to abandon them, as a joke or to gain obedience.
-So I think all she needs from us is reassurance and patience.
+That's why I never threaten to abandon them, jokingly or to gain obedience.
+That's why I believe all she needs from us is security and patience.
 That's why I think these moments are and will be the closest I'll ever get to happiness and eternity.

 # February 16th

-Today I ran out of the infirmary, left the troupe of philosophers and therapists of my unconscious/conscious (at the moment, formed by Schopenhauer, Nietzsche and Freud) in charge and went to the carnival of the girls' daycare.
+Today, I hurriedly left the infirmary, letting the troupe of philosophers and therapists of my unconscious/conscious mind (currently consisting of Schopenhauer, Nietzsche, and Freud) take charge, and went to my daughters' daycare carnival.

-The best thing was to jump with them and then run to the sand, barefoot.
+The best part was jumping around with them and then running to the sand barefoot.
-Always Lacan…
+Always Lacan...

-I was with my wife, we were fine.
+I was with my wife, and we were doing well.
 She was happy, feeling good, enjoying herself.
-She was worth forgetting about the hospital and the patients.
-Well, after getting home, I couldn't control myself and even called the infirmary and the neurosurgery pediatrician, under the disapproving gaze of Freud, Nietzsche and Schopenhauer.
+It was worth forgetting about the hospital and the patients.
+Well, after getting home, I couldn't resist and still called the infirmary and the pediatrician from the neurosurgery department, under the disapproving gaze of Freud, Nietzsche, and Schopenhauer.

 Well, someday I'll get there.

+> "Become who you are."

+- Nietzsche

+I am still haunted by thoughts of the annihilation of death.
+A popular magazine featured an article on magical thinking.
+It says that the men who survived the Ice Age were only those who developed faith and religion.
+Religare - the communication not with a god, but with oneself.
+So, my "little angel" is a Neanderthal who fears his gods and respects his ancestors.
+And he is angry!

+> "We love more the desire than the desired being."

+- Nietzsche

+## Saint Patrick - Triad

+> Tabhair dom ghrása,

+> Fíormhac Dé.

+> Tabhair dom do neartsa,

+> An ghrair  gheal glé.

+(Give me grace,

+True Son of God.

+Give me your strength,

+The very bright beauty.)

+- Unknown author, recorded by Eithne Patricia Ní Bhraonáin (Enya)

 # February 18th

-Do nothing day, except for going to the Zoo in the afternoon.
-We barely managed to get in.
+Day off, except for going to the zoo in the afternoon.
+We almost didn't get in.
 The girls loved it, of course.

-I went back to reading quantum physics.
-But this time she's not calming me down like she used to.
-The contemplation of the multiverse brings no relief to the Neanderthal nudged by philosophers.
+I started reading quantum physics again.
+But this time it's not calming me down like it used to.
+Contemplating the multiverse doesn't bring relief to the Neanderthal poked by philosophers.
 What good is an immortal and infinite universe?
-If so, who knows for sure.
+If it really exists, who knows for sure.

 # February 19th

 Beach.
-All the best.
+Everything is great.

-We human beings always feel peaceful and good at the beach, or almost always.
-This is kind of an innate response.
-Our ancestors knew that the coast usually meant safety and plenty.
+We humans always feel calm and good at the beach, or almost always.
+It's a somewhat innate response.
+Our ancestors knew that the coastline usually meant safety and abundance.
 Always the Neanderthal.
-Is it behind almost everything we think is good and does it soothe or satisfy us?
+He is behind almost everything we find good and soothing or satisfying, isn't he?

 What in us is biological and what is social?
-And the social, what is it?
-Why are we aware?
+And what is social, exactly?
+Why do we have consciousness?
-I put "proof of life after death" on google.
+I searched "proof of life after death" on Google.
 My obsession continues.
 The philosophers shook their heads disapprovingly.
-One website has old photos of "materialized" ectoplasm.
-If it depends on these photos, my skepticism is unshakable.
+There's a website with old photos of "materialized" ectoplasms.
+If it's up to these photos, my skepticism is unshakable.

-One guy posted his "logical proof" of the afterlife on the net.
-The problem is that this proof depends on at least 3 a priori dogmas that cannot be proved and our lack of knowledge about the nature of consciousness.
-In fact, this is the last stronghold of the Neanderthal: what is consciousness? when does it start? when it ends?
+Someone posted their "logical proof" of life after death on the internet.
+The problem is that this proof relies on at least three a priori dogmas that cannot be proven and our lack of knowledge about the nature of consciousness.
+In fact, this is the last bastion of the Neanderthal: what is consciousness?
+When does it begin?
+When does it end?

 # February 20th

-Lazy day and shopping mall.
+Lazy day and shopping center.

 More research - Parapsychology

-Two phenomena appear to have "scientific evidence" in meta-analyses of small studies: Ganzfeld - telepathy and microPK experiment (micropsychokinesis) - psychokinesis experiment with machines machines or small objects.
+Two phenomena seem to have "scientific evidence" in meta-analyses of small studies: Ganzfeld - telepathy experiment and microPK (micropsychokinesis) - psychokinesis experiment with automatic machines or small objects.
-Criticisms are that the data contain bias and are not well analyzed.
+Critics argue that the data contain biases and are not well analyzed.
-Even if there is apparently no intentional bias, the effects are relatively discrete, although homogeneous.
+Even if there is no apparent intentional bias, the effects are relatively subtle, despite being homogeneous.
-Another thing, one of the main current criticisms is that the small effect apparently seen in Ganzfeld cannot be interpreted as telepathy proof!
+Another thing, one of the main current criticisms is that the small effect apparently observed in Ganzfeld cannot be interpreted as proof of telepathy!

-Currently, there are several hundred small experiments in Ganzfeld performed by very few experimental groups accounted for in the meta-analyses.
-I believe that any small effect shown in this scenario speaks more about the relationship of the human being with the statistics, and our misuse of it.
-For an oncologist, as eu, it is common to see large effects of new treatments in small works, which evaporate in larger works.
+Currently, there are several hundred small Ganzfeld experiments conducted by very few experimental groups included in the meta-analyses.
+I believe that any small effect shown in this scenario speaks more about the human relationship with statistics and our misuse of it.
+For an oncologist like me, it is common to see significant effects of new treatments in small studies, which dissipate in larger-scale works.

 # February 21st

 ## 8:00 pm

-I'm entering the hospital shift.
-Start with quotes:
+I'm starting my shift.
+I begin with quotes:

 > "Where death is, I am not.
 Where I am, death is not."

 - Lucretius

-> "I believe that life is a spark between two identical vacuums: the darkness before birth and that after death."
+> "I believe that life is a spark between two identical voids: the darkness before birth and that after death."

 - Irvin D. Yalom
 (The latter, Yalom must have taken from a thought of Schopenhauer).

-I've been listening to a song a lot that I heard the first time over 10 years ago, when he was a medical student.
+I have been listening to a song a lot lately that I first heard over 10 years ago when I was a medical student.

 MERCY STREET (Peter Gabriel, Album: So)